learn-tech-io/covid-19-demystified/README.md

 Please -
 1. Read, review and improve
 2. Pass it to others to read, review and improve
-3. Get ready to help promote a free online course with optional assessment for schools, colleges and the workforce based on this paper
+3. Get ready to help promote a free online course with optional assessment for schools, colleges and the workforce based on this